joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 that this doesn't describe the real universe isn't relevant since any computable function can be computed by a Turing machine which operates purely by the laws of classical mechanics.
-Even if the brain somehow took advantage of some quantum computational processes, these can be simulated (possibly inefficiently) with a classical Turing machine.
+Even if the brain somehow took advantage of some quantum computational processes, these can be simulated with a classical Turing machine (even if it possibly runs less efficiently).

 ## Thought Experiment № 1